Yaneww11/addressBook/README.md

    python manage.py export_contacts

-   This command will generate an export file containing all the contact data currently stored in the database.
+   This command will generate an export file (path: media/export_files/exportContacts.xml) containing all the contact data currently stored in the database.